ellennickles/xphoto-s24/week9/README.md

   - describe any technical difficulties and anything you’re not sure about;
   - a link to your code;
   - some test shots from your photobooth ahead of next week’s class.
+- If you work with a partner, each person needs to submit their own assignment.
-- Submit your reflection on [Brightspace](https://brightspace.nyu.edu/d2l/home/344680).
+- Submit everything on [Brightspace](https://brightspace.nyu.edu/d2l/home/344680).

 ### Part 2 • [Read](https://drive.google.com/drive/folders/1qIvZPNF94dAizOjOpymky5bexo8bdELj) / Respond